Mie Chatrine Fjeldbonde

 The FIDIC conditions are relevant in major construction projects that contain a cross-border element.

-If a Danish contractor wishes to submit a tender for a project abroad, the use of FIDIC can be the way forward.
+If a Danish contractor intends to submit a tender for a project abroad, the use of FIDIC can be the way forward.

 Read more about FIDIC contracts in our article.